PhilipYip1988/python-tutorials/readme.md

 # Python tutorials

-This set of tutorials will look at the Python Programming Language and some of the most commonly used libraries for Data Science using the JupyterLab IDE:
+This set of tutorials will look at the Python Programming Language and some of the most commonly used libraries for Data Science using the JupyterLab IDE.

 ## installation